rebane2001/matterport-dl/README.md

 - Static (non matterport-dl.py server hosting)

 # Usage
+Note there is `run.py` which is now the recommended way to call `matterport-dl.py`.
+It ensures all requirements are installed, python is the right version and runs inside a virtual env.
+It takes all the same args as the main script.
+If for some reason `run.py` doesn't work for you, you can call `matterport-dl.py` direct.

 1. Install Python 3.12 or higher.
 2. Download the files from this repository (click Code button near upper right and click download zip).
 3. Extract these files to a local folder.
-4. At the root of the folder run `pip install -r requirements.txt`
-5. Donwload a virtual tour by running `matterport-dl.py [url_or_page_id]`, you may need to use `python3 matterport-dl.py ...` or `python matterport-dl.py ...` instead.
+4. Download a virtual tour by running `run.py [url_or_page_id]`, you may need to use `python3 run.py ...` or `python run.py ...` instead.
-6. Serve a downloaded virtual tour by running `matterport-dl.py [url_or_page_id_or_alias] 127.0.0.1 8080` and visiting http://127.0.0.1:8080 in a browser.
+5. Serve a downloaded virtual tour by running `run.py [url_or_page_id_or_alias] 127.0.0.1 8080` and visiting http://127.0.0.1:8080 in a browser.

+**Note:** If you want to run `matterport-dl.py` directly, after step 3 install all the requirements from the root of the folder by running: `pip install -r requirements.txt`

 ## Interactive Terminal Interface
 While this script was originally a static command line tool it now has an embedded interactive terminal interface.
-You can launch this interface by running matterport-dl.py without specifying a model or url to download/serve.
+You can launch this interface by running run.py without specifying a model or url to download/serve.
 The interface supports downloading one or more models at once, renaming, deleting existing models and launching them.
 Any command that requires a specific model (ie rename) you can either provide the model ID or the model alias (if it has one).
 You can also use tab autocomplete on the id/name.
 The interface looks like this:
 ```
 ------------------------------------------------------------------------------------------------------
 To start/serve a matterport, please enter the number or the name of the matterport in the list below.